 One of the ways to manage your business expenses is by applying the customer costs incurred.
-Let’s talk about the same in detail.
+Let’s talk about costs that should incur by customers.

 Any small business enterprise faces a few ups and downs while maintaining the business’s cash flow.
-Moreover, just like any other, business owners deserve to get paid on time.
+Moreover, business owners deserve to get paid on time, just like any other.
 But starting, running, and managing a business is tough – easier said than done.
 In such a scenario, mistakes are bound to happen, for example- missing an item line while sending an invoice to customers.

-What are the costs that should be incurred by customers?
+What are the costs that should incur by customers?

 The main motto of any business should be on providing the best customer service solutions.
-Well, if you have done so, there shouldn’t be anything to stop you from passing a little list of expenses on your customer’s shoulder.
+If you have done so, there shouldn’t be anything to stop you from passing a little list of expenses on your customer’s shoulder.
 Below are the 8 customer costs incurred.

 1) Consulting fees